|Volume 31 #4||January/February 2015|

 We can devise new dances with arandel.
 We can also substitute arandel in many three-couple dances that have rights and lefts.
 The additional activity by a third couple increases the overall dancer activity.

-The diagram below shows dancer positions after each two bars of arandel.
+The diagram below shows dancer positions and movement for each two bars of arandel.
 According to RSCDS Standard Terminology, circles are used to represent men and squares to represent women.
 Each symbol contains a digit to show which man or woman is represented by the symbol.

 Arandel: This formation begins with all three couples on the sidelines facing their partners across the dance.
 Steps: eight travelling steps, or four travelling steps and four setting steps.
 Number of bars: eight Bars 1-2 2nd, 1st and 3rd couples, giving right hands to partner, cross over to change sides.
 3-4 2nd man and 3rd woman set to each other.
 2nd and 1st women, giving left hands, change places on the sideline.
 1st and 3rd men giving left hands, change places on the sideline.
 5-6 All three couples, giving right hands to the dancer opposite, cross over to change sides.
 7-8 2nd man and 3rd woman set.
 1st and 2nd women, giving left hands, change places on the sideline.
 3rd and 1st men, giving left hands, change places on the sideline.
 All three couples are now back in their original places.
 On bar 8, 1st couple pull back by the left to dance into place (polite turn).

 While researching my travels to Scotland, spending time hiking and exploring the Isle of Skye became a priority although getting around without a car sounded challenging.
 Neither my sister Millie or I had the desire to drive while on this trip.
 Millie found a touring company with a week’s worth of organized hikes and what sounded like excellent accommodations, so we signed up.